Cordoba Argentina Travel Guide

 Córdoba provides numerous pedestrian-friendly areas, making walking an excellent way to discover the city's charm.
 Cycling is also an option, especially in parks and less congested areas.

-Don't walk alone in dimly lit or deserted areas, after sunset in particular.
+Don't walk alone in dimly lit or deserted areas, especially at night.
 Exercise caution in crowded areas prone to petty theft.

 Bike lanes are limited, so cyclists share roads with vehicle traffic.
-Stay alert and use caution.
+Stay alert and exercise care.

 Wear shoes that are good for walking.
 Many of Córdoba's best discoveries happen on foot.
 Be aware of surroundings.